 There are three kinds of therapy we offer at Healing Reins Therapeutic Riding Center: Mental Health, Physical, and Occupational.
 Read more about each below:

 The horses' sensitivity to subtle changes in their environment makes them perfect partners for those seeking to improve their mental health.
 Due to their sensitivity, horses react and respond to people differently based upon the person's emotional state.
 This provides the client and the mental health professional with information regarding the client's moods and changes within those moods.
 If a client arrives anxious the horse will act and respond one way.
 If the client is able to reduce his or her anxiety, the horse's behaviors will also change.
-This provides a plethora of information and skill-building opportunities for both the client and the mental health
+This provides a plethora of information and skill-building opportunities for both the client and the mental health professional.

 At Healing Reins, mental health professionals use equine-assisted mental health and farm-based activities as therapeutic techniques.
 These techniques address a wide range of goals and client needs.
 Clients that can benefit from this type of counseling include adults, teens, children, families, veterans, service members, and more.